rjellis/pijp-dti/readme.md

 # pijp-dti

-All the steps necessary to for Diffusion Tensor Imaging.
+All the steps necessary for Diffusion Tensor Imaging.

 ## Stage